 and be rejected by the elders, the chief priests, and the scribes, and be killed and on the third day be raised.”

 Then he said to all, “If anyone wishes to come after me, he must deny himself and take up his cross daily and follow me.
 For whoever wishes to save his life will lose it, but whoever loses his life for my sake will save it.”

-For reflections on this Sunday's readings, please click here.
+For Dr. Scott Hahn's reflections on today's readings please click here.

 (CNSNews.com) -- "In your nation, God is being eroded, eclipsed, liquidated," Cardinal Robert Sarah, who was appointed as Prefect of the Congregation for Divine Worship and the Discipline of the Sacraments by Pope Francis in 2014, told hundreds of prominent Catholic clergy and lay people attending the 12th annual National Catholic Prayer Breakfast Tuesday in Washington.